 If you are thinking about having sex, please be aware of the risks that are involved with unsafe or unprotected sex.
 These risks include:

 For information about how you can protect yourself against the risks of unsafe sex, you contact Sexual Health Quarters on (08) 9227 6177 or visit their website at: http://shq.org.au/

-If you have a legal question, and you are aged 24 or under, you can contact us here.
+If you have a legal question, and you are aged 24 or under, you can get free and confidential help from us here.